NetGovern/api-guidelines/docs/patterns/basic.md

 }
 ```

-We always use `200` code and hypermedia controls links in the body in order to support operations with valid id updates.
+We always use `200` code and hypermedia controls links in the body in order to support operations with valid `id` updates.

 If the resource doesn't exist, `PUT` should respond with `404` code.

-In case of any validation errors (including conflicts), `PUT` should respond with `400` code.
+In case of any validation errors, `PUT` should respond with `400` or `409`codes.

 ## Partially Update Resource